w3c/epubcheck/README.md

 EPUBCheck is a tool to validate the conformance of EPUB publications against the EPUB specifications.
 EPUBCheck can be run as a standalone command-line tool or used as a Java library.

-EPUBCheck is open source software, maintained by the [DAISY Consortium](http://www.daisy.org) on behalf of the [W3C](https://www.w3.org/publishing/epubcheck_fundraising).
+EPUBCheck is open source software, maintained by the [DAISY Consortium](http://www.daisy.org) on behalf of [W3C](https://www.w3.org/publishing/epubcheck_fundraising).

 **We Need Your Support!!**